 The amelioration of the Video KYC verification process received a boost because of the pandemic.
 The COVID-19 pandemic came as the evil eye for the year 2020.
 It affected almost everything in the world.
 Several industries were disrupted.
 Some industries like healthcare were pressurized with the overflow of operations.
 This situation was hard to control.
 But there were a few industries like food and tourism which had an underflow.
 Meanwhile, the banking and finance industry, often described as the backbone, adopted different means to stay afloat.
 For them going under the pressure wasn’t an option as they controlled the economy.
-Hence, they leveraged VCIP services for digital customer onboarding.
+Hence, they leveraged the VCIP solution for digital customer onboarding.
 Undertaking online verification of documents like Aadhaar verification, PAN card verification, these institutions used video KYC solution for everything.

-One of the ways that were adopted by this industry was the implementation of Video KYC verification process commonly known as KYC onboarding solutions.
+One of the ways that were adopted was the implementation of Video KYC verification process commonly known as eKYC onboarding solutions.
 It offered online aadhaar verification services to the customers.
-The government imposed lock-down restrictions which created a roadblock for the operations of the financial, insurance & NBFC industry.
-As these industries’ work highly relied on a person to person contact and manual work, the improvisation that came on this font was digitization.
+The government imposed lock-down restrictions created a roadblock for the operations of the financial, insurance & NBFC industry.
+As these industries’ work highly relied on a personal contact and manual work, the improvisation that came on this front was digitization.

-What is Video KYC Verification Process & how is it done?
+What is Video KYC Verification Process?

-How has Covid-19 affected video KYC onboarding?
+How has Covid-19 affected video KYC onboarding process?

 Although Digital KYC solutions and online background verification services long existed before the pandemic, it got boosted to a great extent after its occurrence.
 The main reason for it being the fact that it promoted contactless services.
 Customers have been known to be a victim of manual work, tedious standing hours, and ginormous paperwork.
 Thus, this comes indeed as a welcome change.
 Banks and financial institutions rolled out digital customer onboarding services in order to ease the burden on the bank officials and the customers.
 The pandemic saw the insurance, NBFC, equity, and lending market take a big hit.
 Investors and lenders thus used Digital KYC solutions.
-According to an article from Financial Express, a certain Digital KYC service provider experienced a 300% jump in the usage of its services, barely a few months into the lock-down.
+According to an article of Financial Express, a Digital KYC service provider experienced a 300% jump in the usage of its services, barely a few months into the lock-down.

-How Video KYC assists in Digital Customer Onboarding
+How Video KYC assists in Digital Customer Onboarding?

-The process of video KYC for banks starts with the customer entering the Video KYC portal of the respective bank or financial institution planning to onboard a new client.
+The process of video KYC for banks starts with the customer entering into the Video KYC portal of the respective bank or financial institution.
 The customer then proceeds to upload the images of government-issued ID cards like the Aadhaar or PAN card.
 After this process, the video call initiates and once the network and other external factors checks are performed, the validation process starts.
 There is a live feed where the customer needs to show the ID card again.
 Later he/she is asked certain identity details by the KYC agent in case of an assisted KYC.
 In the case of a Non-assisted video KYC process, the customer needs to fill out the details themselves and submit them for review.
 The AI software works throughout this digital KYC onboarding process and provides confidence scores.
 This are then reviewed by the bank officials and then approved by the KYC documents.